Craig Starcevich: Fitness coaching

 Following his retirement from AFL football as a player, Starcevich became one of the most prominent fitness trainers in the AFL.

 In 2006, he was recruited as part of the St Kilda Football Club's head of training services in an attempt to turn around the club's large injury list in the 2005 season.
 During the 2006 pre-season, Starcevich adopted a controversial policy whereby players were banned from wearing thongs, citing the fact that they could increase the risk of injuries to feet.
 He left the Saints before the 2007 season, citing "family reasons".

 In March 2007, Starcevich joined A-League team Queensland Roar as strength and conditioning coach.

 Senior coaching

 In June 2016, Starcevich was appointed head coach of the Brisbane Lions women's team.
 Starcevich guided the Lions to the minor premiership in the inaugural season of AFL Women's in 2017.
 By finishing first, the Lions qualified for the 2017 AFL Women's Grand Final.
 The team lost to the Adelaide Crows in the decider.
 In the league's second season, the Lions once again lost the Grand Final by six points under Starcevich, in a game which ended 27–21 in favour of the Western Bulldogs.

-Since arriving in Brisbane at the end of 1993, Starcevich has been involved in every one of the Brisbane Lions' four premierships (three AFL and two AFLW) and eight grand final appearances (four AFL & four AFLW).
+As of 2026 Starcevich has coached Brisbane to two premierships from seven grand final appearances and has been named the AFLW Senior Coach of the Year three times.